j3-signalroom/apache_flink-kickstarter/README.md

 `FlightImporterApp`|This app imports flight data from `airline.sunset` and `airline.skyone` Kafka topics and converts it to a unified format for the `airline.all` Kafka topic.
 `UserStatisticsApp`|This app processes data from the `airline.all` Kafka topic to aggregate user statistics in the `airline.user_statistics` Kafka topic.

- Created by [Wade Waldron](https://www.linkedin.com/in/wade-waldron/), Staff Software Practice Lead at [Confluent Inc.](https://www.confluent.io/), and adapted them to showcase three capabilities:
+ Created by [Wade Waldron](https://www.linkedin.com/in/wade-waldron/), Staff Software Practice Lead at [Confluent Inc.](https://www.confluent.io/), and adapted them to showcase three additional capabilities:

 No.|Capability|Description
 -|-|-